lingtalfi/TheBar/discussions/form-multiplier.md

-The multiplier is a technique we can use to insert/update multiple rows in a database at once.
+The multiplier is a technique we can use to insert multiple rows in a database at once.

 It was first created to make more efficient editing for **has** tables (aka many to many table).